TheRacetrack/racetrack/docs/user/async-job-calls.md

 # Asynchronous calls to jobs

 Classic calls to the jobs are made synchronously.
-While it's fine for short requests, it's not suitable for the very long requests, which may end with the timeout errors.
+While it's fine for short requests, it's not suitable for the very long requests, which may end with the timeout errors, imposed by the proxy in-between.

-This approach is recommended for short requests (up to 30 seconds), especially for serving static resources or webview pages.
+Synchronous calls are still recommended for short requests (up to 30 seconds), especially for serving static resources or webview pages.
-For long requests, it's better to use the asynchronous approach described below.
+For long requests, it might be better to use the asynchronous approach described below.

 ## Asynchronous call to a job